 We are soon to see that this pattern of total neglect by the patriarch of the family has a lot to do with why his wife Insuk feels so neglected, to the point where she later secretly ends up in the arms of Il Jong's right hand man and administrative assistant, Han Seung-jae (spooky performance by veteran Jung Sung-mo) and conceives a child with him.

 However, neither does Seung-jae really love her: he is using her for revenge against his long time "friend" and boss Il Jong, since he feels he never got his fair share of wealthy Il Jong's company's stocks for all his years of service.
-What a tangled mess we weave when first we practice to deceive: soon after Il Jong has a one night stand with his children's nanny, Misun Kim (Jeon Mi-seon from The Moon Embracing The Sun) and she conceives, Insuk has an affair with Seung-jae and she conceives!
+What a tangled mess we weave when first we practice to deceive: soon after Il Jong has a one night stand with his children's nanny, Misun Kim (the late Jeon Mi-seon - RIP - from The Moon Embracing The Sun) and she conceives, Insuk has an affair with Seung-jae and she conceives!

 Mothers of Tak Goo and Majun: